MathildeJ/Fantasy_Bakes/README.md

 To see the corresponding commit, click [here](https://github.com/MathildeJ/Cake_shop_example/commit/21c8a2b69093d1dd0649a13951964bfa586a3e1b).
 ![exit button](https://github.com/MathildeJ/Fantasy_Bakes/blob/master/static/s10.png)

-Please note: considering how our website is built, there is a unique get help button which means that our customers can only start a session from the home page (by clicking a button which redirects them to the landing page).
+Please note: considering how our website is built, there is a unique "get help" button which means that our customers can only start a session from the home page (by clicking a button which redirects them to the landing page).
 However, stealth mode is activated by default on all the pages containing the Surfly widget and allows to start a session instantly by pressing Ctrl + Enter.
 Stealth mode can also be disabled, if you prefer.

 ##### Integrate an already existing chat solution